mcvoid/mcvoid.github.io/content/docs/player-guide/classes/_index.md

 #### Trait: Turn Undead

 As an action, a cleric may rebuke any undead creatures in a 30' radius.
 Any affected undead creatures must make a wisdom save or the must flee and cannot move closer to the cleric.
 The DC for the save is 10 + the cleric's charisma bonus.
 The DC increases by 1 upon gaining 3rd level, and again on levels 5, 7, 10, and 13.

+#### Trait: Augury

+Once per day, a cleric may ask their patron deity a single question about what the future portends.
+For example, "Is it a good idea to open this door?".
+The cleric will get one of three answers: "Weal" if the outcome would be generally good, "Woe" if the outcome would be generally bad, or both "Weal and Woe" if the outcome is both good and bad.

 #### Trait: Divine Spellcasting